 So you are considering hiring property management.
 Awesome!
-The first task is talking to property managers about their fees.
-The second task is understanding their fees.
+The first task is talking to property managers about their property management fee structure.
+The second task is understanding the different fee structures.

 Property Management Fees

 Monthly management fees are the first question landlords want to know about.
 However, a simple rate does not tell the full story!
 Every company selects a fee structure to help their business.

 There are a variety of fees and services to create revenue for property management.
 Knowing the different fee variables is key when hiring property management.
 Often the common saying holds true – “You get what you pay for.”

 Over several blogs, we will define and review elements.
 Every investor should understand these when comparing proposals.
 This will cover:

 How do I calculate monthly management fees?